-Those of you who have read my Travel Bucket List, know how much I was dreaming about visiting Rome & Vatican City some day.
+Those of you who have read my Travel Bucket List, know how much I wanted to visit Rome & Vatican City.
 Who knew a random post I wrote 4 years ago would actually come true! 🙂 It made me realize how wonderful a space this blog has been.
 It has given me a platform to express myself and in a way pushed me to realize dreams I never knew existed.

 My advice to you ~ Don’t ever stop dreaming! 🙂 No matter how ridiculous or out of reach your dreams seem at that moment, don’t let anything deter you from dreaming big.
 Nothing is ever out of reach! 🙂